jacobwilliams/slsqp/README.md

 ### License

-  * Original sourcecode was released under a BSD license.
+  * The original sourcecode and the modifications are released under a [permissive BSD-style license](https://github.com/jacobwilliams/slsqp/blob/master/LICENSE).
-  * Modifications by Jacob Williams released under a similar BSD license.

 ### Development